Nicolet College

 • Expressing suspicious and/or paranoid thoughts.

-DANGEROUS STUDENTS
+DANGEROUS PERSON

 • Expressing suicidal thoughts, threats, or making suicidal gestures.